pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 ### Exercise
 ThingSpeak offers either a REST and a MQTT API to work with channels.
 See here: https://es.mathworks.com/help/thingspeak/channels-and-charts-api.html

-For this exercise you will need the documention specific to **publish a message to update a single channel field** using MQTT.
+For this exercise you will need the documentation specific to **publish a message to update a single channel field** using MQTT.
 It is here: https://es.mathworks.com/help/thingspeak/publishtoachannelfieldfeed.html

-#### First step: use `mosquitto_pub`.
+#### First step: use `mosquitto_pub`

 Use `mosquitto_pub` to send a value to your channel: